arsh-codes/vcf-Contacts-Merger/README.md

 # VCF Contact Merger
 This Node.js program reads a VCF (vCard) file containing contact information, merges contacts with duplicate phone numbers, and outputs a new VCF file with unique contacts.
 It also provides warnings for contacts that do not have any phone numbers.
-While Google Contacts already performs merging and fixing of duplicate contacts, it primarily operates on contact names rather than contact numbers.

 ## Features
 -   Reads a VCF file and parses the contacts.